chinmay161/Linux-File-Permissions-Audit-Tool/README.md

 If necessary, customize the script to suit your specific requirements.
 You can modify the script to include additional checks, filters, or reporting options based on your unique security needs.

 By following these steps, you can effectively execute the  Bash script to audit file permissions and enhance the security of your Linux system.

+## Contribute
+Feel free to fork this repository, propose changes, or suggest improvements via pull requests.